brookisme/ng_on_rails/README.md

     |-- angular_app/

 ```
-Files should be named / put in folders in the same maner that you would in Rails.
+Files should be named/put in folders in the same maner that you would in Rails.
 For instance, if you have a Page model, you would have a pages_controller.js and a service page.js.
 Then under views you would have pages/{show.html,index.html,...}.  *The way these views are handled makes them more like partials that views but for now at least I am not prefixing the name with and underscore  "\_"*

 * As for views, I try to have as little AngularJS outside of my angular_app folder.
 I will load the "Rails" service and set `ng-app="NgOnRailsApp"` in the application layout.
 Additionally I will usuallly have an angular `AppController` that is very limited in behavior that is part of the application layout.
 Again assuming I have a "Page" model I will handle the views like this